Three-level Spaser System: a Semi-Classical Analysis: Model and Main Equations

 The plasmon dipole mode creates a highly localized dipole-field as shown in the cross-section diagram in Fig.\ \ref{modes}.
-The corresponding operator of electric field can be written in terms of creation and annihilation operator $\hat{a}_n$ and $\hat{a}_n^*$ of SP plasmons,
+The corresponding operator of electric field\cite{bergman03_SP_amplification_Stimulated,stockman10_Nanoscale_quantum_generator} can be expressed in terms of creation and annihilation operators, $\hat{a}$ and $\hat{a}^*$, of SP,